TanTanDev/game_stat/README.md

 # game_stat

 `game_stat` is a small Rust library for handling stats that can change with modifiers.
 Equipped an epic sword?
 Then your attack stats could **increase by 40**.
-Recieved a debuff?
+Received a debuff?
 Your movement speed could **decrease by 50%**.

 ## Example code